Regularizing nonlinear Schroedinger equations through partial off-axis variations: Dispersive properties with partial off-axis variation

-This estimate has the advantage that it uses regular Sobolev-spaces $H^s$, independent of $\varepsilon$, to measure the regularity in $y$ (instead of employing the operator $P_\eps$).
+which is similar to the usual dispersion estimate for the Schr\"odinger group in dimension $d-k\in \N$ and again reflects the fact that we don't obtain dispersion in the $y$-coordinates when $\eps >0$.
+Deriving estimate \eqref{DisE1} from \eqref{DisE} has the advantage that we can use standard Sobolev spaces $H^s$, independent of $\varepsilon$, to measure the regularity in $y$ (instead of employing the operator $P_\eps$).
 The price to pay is that \eqref{DisE1} no longer converges to the classical dispersion estimate in the limit $\eps \to 0$ (except in the case $r=2$ for which $\delta(r) = 0$).
-But since in this work we are not concerned with the limit $\eps \to 0$, we shall ignore this issue in the following and base our Strichartz estimates on \eqref{DisE1}, instead of \eqref{DisE}.
+But since in this work we are not concerned with the limit $\eps \to 0$, we shall ignore this issue in the following and base our Strichartz estimates on \eqref{DisE1}. \end{remark}